eric-jy-park/eric-jy-park/README.md

 ### <div align="center">I'm 박준열 Park Joon Youl, and I go by Eric Park.
 <br/>
-I am currently a frontend developer who is interested in Web Development, Algorithms, and AI</div>
+I am currently a frontend developer who is also interested in Artificial Intelligence</div>

-- 🔭  I’m currently interested in Machine Learning / Deep Learning
+- 🔭  I’m currently interested in Deep Learning

-- 🌱 I’m currently learning React.js and Pytorch
+- 🌱 I’m currently learning Next.js and Pytorch

 - 📫 How to reach me: eric010506@naver.com